lzubiaur/woot/lib/README.txt

-glfw
+#GLFW
 Optional builds have been disabled (e.g. examples,tests).
-See glfw/CMakeLists.txt

-OSX RPath Support
+# OSX RPath Support

 For debugging purposes, it is useful to know the following: